foundriesio/linux/Documentation/admin-guide/cgroup-v2.rst

 		Amount of cached filesystem data that was modified and is currently being written back to disk

+	  anon_thp
+		Amount of memory used in anonymous mappings backed by transparent hugepages

 	  inactive_anon, active_anon, inactive_file, active_file, unevictable
 		Amount of memory, swap-backed and filesystem-backed,
 		on the internal memory management lists used by the